This healthy salad dressing recipe is quick, easy and nutritious. It is creamy and rich, even though it is vegan and does not contain dairy.

 Pro tips for this recipe

-Blend thoroughly on high power: You’ll want to make sure you use a high-powered blender to make this maple balsamic dressing recipe.
+Blend thoroughly on high power: You’ll want to make sure you use a high-powered blender to make this dressing.
 Because it uses fresh garlic and shallot, you’ll want to make sure they get completely blended up otherwise you may have little chunks of garlic or onion in your dressing.
 I make sure to blend mine on high for at least two or three minutes.

 Frequently asked questions

-How long does this maple balsamic dressing last in the fridge?
+How long does this dressing last in the fridge?

 What should I eat my maple balsamic vinaigrette on or with?